D-Chase-H/Deep_Keyword_Searcher/README.rst

-For example: Let's say I was going to make some changes to a planet class called pc_tropical, but I wanted to make sure my changes didn't break other functionality related to the pc_tropical planet type, I would search for "pc_tropical" with this app, and anaylze the code in file where the keyword match was found and make changes or fixes where necessary.
+For example: Let's say I was going to make some changes to a planet class called pc_tropical, but I wanted to make sure my changes didn't break other functionality related to the pc_tropical planet type, I would search for "pc_tropical" with this app, and anaylze the code in files where the keyword match was found and make changes or fixes where necessary.

 I personally have found this app invaluable in my modding efforts for many games now, and I can't even count how many hundreds of hours this app has saved me.

-It can be used for anything really though.
+Though, it can be used for anything really.
 If you need to search through a large amount of text in a multitude of files, located in different directories, then this app can help you.